OpenNTF/Web-UI-Prototyping-Toolkit/README.md

 This project is an OpenNTF project, and is available under the Apache Licence V2.0.
 All other aspects of the project, including contributions, defect reports, discussions, feature requests and reviews are subject to the OpenNTF Terms of Use - available at [http://openntf.org/Internal/home.nsf/dx/Terms_of_Use](http://openntf.org/Internal/home.nsf/dx/Terms_of_Use).

-More information available at the [http://openntf.org/main.nsf/project.xsp?r=project/Web UI Prototyping Toolkit](project homepage).
+More information available at the [project homepage](http://openntf.org/main.nsf/project.xsp?r=project/Web UI Prototyping Toolkit).